More Stuff About this Stuff

 Black Widow

-This lady lived in my back yard for an entire summer, and my friends and I enjoyed going out with a flashlight to check on her every few nights.
+This lady lived in my back yard for an entire summer in the 1970s, and my friends and I enjoyed going out with a flashlight to check on her every few nights.
 The web was built against a concrete block fence, and anchored to the lawn.
 Later that fall there were five or six spiders building webs in the same area, and they had to be terminated with extreme prejudice.

 Top Back to Animals Page Photo Album List Home